idaholab/virtual_test_bed/doc/content/sfr/vtr/vtr_model_inputs.md

 AuxVariables are variables that are derived from the solution variable (in this case, temperature).
 These can be quantities such as the fuel temperature, wall temperature, coolant temperature, etc.
-We also define the `power_density` which is a variable transfered from the Griffin main-app.
+We also define the `power_density`, a variable transfered from the Griffin main-app.

 !listing sfr/vtr/steady/bison_thermal_only_1.i
          block=AuxVariables